Guidelines for prosecutors on assessing the public interest in cases affecting the media

 42. These guidelines came into effect on 13 September 2012.

-43. All cases covered by these interim guidelines must be referred to the Special Crime and Counter Terrorism Division (SCCTD) in CPS HQ and notified to the Principal Legal Advisor to the Director of Public Prosecutions.
+43. All cases covered by these interim guidelines must be referred to the Special Crime and Counter Terrorism Division (SCCTD) in CPS HQ and notified to the Director of Public Prosecutions.

 Annex A lists the criminal offences most likely to be committed in cases affecting the media, the details of those offences and the penalty associated with them.